davegreenwood/blender-python-setup/README.md

 Some tips for setting up blender for development.

+The Blender documentation is the best place to start.
+For the application the docs are at [https://docs.blender.org](https://docs.blender.org).

+The link for the API docs is at [https://docs.blender.org/api/current/](https://docs.blender.org/api/current/).

 ## Add Ons

 For anything beyond the simplest scripts, you'll need to create an add-on.